rackerlabs/pelican-events/README.md

-To create an event you will create a JSON file with a filename suffix of '.events' in this directory.
+To create an event you will create a JSON file with a filename suffix of '.event' in this directory.
 It will need to have a minimum set of fields in order to meet the basic criteria, as seen in `contents.py`.